Ring in Easter with a combination of two classic traditions—a fresh, colorful brunch and a spirited Easter egg hunt—for a holiday they won’t forget.

 For something sweet, serve a cake that bridges breakfast and dessert.
 This blackberry coffee cake is topped with a crumbly pecan streusel for a delicious balance of sweet, tart and nutty.

-- 1 to 2 weeks ahead: Decorate your Easter eggs!
+- 1 to 2 weeks ahead: Decorate and dye your Easter eggs!
 Assemble Easter baskets for hunting.

 - 1 to 2 days ahead: Hide the Easter eggs for the hunt.
 Assemble the strata, cover, and refrigerate overnight.
-Make the candied pecans for the carrot salad.
-Make the coffee cake.
+Make the candied pecans for the carrot salad, and prepare and bake the coffee cake.

 - Day of: Bake the strata.
 Make the asparagus and potatoes.
 Finish the carrot salad.
 Make the cocktail and/or lemonade.

 Mind the weather.
 Spring temperatures can be unpredictable (and April showers are famous for a reason).
 If there’s a chance of rain, consider hiding eggs indoors—there are still plenty of nooks and crannies to work with.
 If you are hunting outside, a backyard is the best option; you won’t have to worry about traffic or safety.
 Be sure to set clear boundaries and explain them beforehand so no one runs into off-limits areas.

 Offer prizes.
 Turn the hunt into a fun game for kids by offering a prize to the person who finds the most eggs.
 (Easter candy makes a sweet reward!)
 Alternatively, you can organize it so that different colored eggs correspond to different prizes or gifts for an added challenge.
 Tip: a good rule of thumb is to plan for about 10 to 12 eggs per child.
 Don’t forget to count your eggs before you hide them so you can be sure all of the eggs have been found.